 Google Maps

 Using several sources we have created this simple map, with the Israel National trail marked in green and the Golan trail marked in blue.
-It can be quite helpful for getting to know the trail and it’s routh.
+It can be quite helpful for getting to know the trail and its route.

 Topographical Maps

-The Society for the Protection of Nature in Israel (SPNI) create and sell high quality topographical maps of the entire country of Israel, with marks of all hiking trails.
+The Society for the Protection of Nature in Israel (SPNI) creates and sells high-quality topographical maps of the entire country of Israel, with marks of all hiking trails.
 Unfortunately, there is no English version of the maps, meaning you must know some Hebrew in order to use it.
 Also, keep in mind that in order to cover the entire INT you will need to purchase around 17 maps, costing 89 ILS each.

 In case you need some further explanation on How to read a topographic map, please check out this guide.

-Unfortunately, There are not a lot of resurces that offer maps of the trail in English, so the following book is pretty much the only option avilable.
-Having said that, the Hebrew version of this book is one of the most appreciated and best-selling travel book in Israel, so we can confirm that it can answer all of your planning and hiking needs:
+Unfortunately, There are not a lot of resources that offer maps of the trail in English, so the following book is pretty much the only option available.
+Having said that, the Hebrew version of this book is one of the most appreciated and best-selling travel books in Israel, so we can confirm that it can answer all of your planning and hiking needs:

 “The Red Book”